XeEoNAlli/Skils.web/index.md

 # Welcome to Skils. havve funn!!
-## we just opened.
-Tell me if theres blocked stuff on the site.
+## Tell me if theres blocked stuff on the site.
 ### Last update: 2024-12-3 @ 12:15